nykon-engineering/medvirtual-backend/docs/notifications.md

 - A hire request is created and assigned to a user
 - A hire request is reassigned to another user
 - A hire request status changes to 'placement_completed'
+- Organization admins and super admins need to select a winner when hire request is completed
 - A client edits or cancels a hire request
 - A ticket is created, assigned, or closed